myklst/terraform-provider-st-tencentcloud/docs/index.md

 ### Optional

 - `region` (String) Region for Tencent Cloud API.
-May also be provided via TENCENT_CLOUD_REGION environment variable.
+May also be provided via TENCENTCLOUD_REGION environment variable.
 - `secret_id` (String) Access Key for Tencent Cloud API.
-May also be provided via TENCENT_CLOUD_SECRET_ID environment variable
+May also be provided via TENCENTCLOUD_SECRET_ID environment variable
 - `secret_key` (String, Sensitive) Secret key for Tencent Cloud API.
-May also be provided via TENCENT_CLOUD_SECRET_KEY environment variable
+May also be provided via TENCENTCLOUD_SECRET_KEY environment variable